 #2 - Type of Soil

-A plug or core aerator is the best option if you have a heavily compacted lawn (water puddles or hard, clay soil).
+A plug or core aerator is best if you have a heavily compacted lawn (water puddles or hard, clay soil).
 Plug aeration not only breaks up but also redistributes the soil.
 This promotes root growth and easier access to essential nutrients and water.

 Consider a spike aerator for less compacted soil, such as loam or sand.
 Spike aeration is ideal when readying your lawn for overseeding or creating better access to the root system when prepping for fertilisation.